schbm/schbm.github.io/_pages/about.md

 title: "About"
 ---

 Hello.
-I am a CS and DS enthusiast located in the beautiful town of St.Gallen Switzerland.
+I am a CS and DS enthusiast located in the beautiful town of St.Gallen, Switzerland.